 Yes.
 The grant will still refund you the 80% of the normal gross wage reducing to 70% in July 2021 and 60% in August and September 2021.

 Will the grant now stay at the current level?

-The Chancellor has already announced he will be reviewing the grant level in January 2021 and make a decision based on the economic picture at that point.
-On that basis there is no guarantee the grant will stay at 80% so employers may be asked to pick up more of the cost in the future.
+The Chancellor has already announced he will be reviewing the grant levels and make a decision based on the economic picture at that point.
+On that basis there is no guarantee the grant will stay at 80%/70%/60% so employers may be asked to pick up more of the cost in the future.

 What date do I have to make my claim for the furlough grant by?

-30th November 2020 is the last day employers can submit or change claims for payroll periods ending on or before 31st October 2020.
-If you have furloughed your nanny in the months of July, August, September or October you now have until the end of November to claim for these funds.
+30th November 2020 was the last day employers can submit or change claims for payroll periods ending on or before 31st October 2020.
+If you have furloughed your nanny in the months of July, August, September or October you had until the end of November to claim for these funds.